A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Main Results

-Hence, collectively, if any one of the three conditions in the model holds, then the distribution $(i',j')$ can be obtained from the distribution $(i,j)$ by a single valid pour of wine from one jug to another.
-Since there is a directed edge from the vertex $(i,j)$ to the vertex $(i',j')$, one of the three conditions in the model definitely holds which marks the completion of the proof. \end{proof}
+Hence, collectively, if any one of the three conditions in the model holds, then $(\dagger)$ is true.
+Since there is a directed edge from the vertex $(i,j)$ to the vertex $(i',j')$, one of the three conditions in the model holds by Definition~\ref{def:Model}, which marks the completion of the proof. \end{proof}

 Once we have Theorem~\ref{thm:ThreeJug}, the following corollary follows from the same.
-This corollary gives an equivalent condition for the three jug puzzle to have a solution, by making use of the model defined in Section~\ref{sec:Model}.
+This corollary gives an equivalent condition for the three-jug puzzle to have a solution, by using the model in Definition~\ref{def:Model}.